awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 ## Evaluating an Alarm<a name="alarm-evaluation"></a>

 When you create an alarm, you specify three settings to enable CloudWatch to evaluate when to change the alarm state:
 + **Period** is the length of time to evaluate the metric or expression to create each individual data point for an alarm\.
 It is expressed in seconds\.
-If you choose one minute as the period, there is one data point every minute\.
+If you choose one minute as the period, the alarm evaluates the metric once per minute\.
 + **Evaluation Period** is the number of the most recent periods, or data points, to evaluate when determining alarm state\.
 + **Datapoints to Alarm** is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the `ALARM` state\.
 The breaching data points don't have to be consecutive, they just must all be within the last number of data points equal to **Evaluation Period**\.